cardano-scaling/alba/design/design.md

 2. We will use the generic ALBA library to implement a multisignature scheme, either as a small example in this repository or a full-fledged library in a separate repository.
-Either way, the multi-signature implementation would serve as a flagship example of how the ALBA library can be used.
+Either way, the multisignature implementation would serve as a flagship example of how the ALBA library can be used.

 The requirements for our (general) ALBA implementation can be roughly split